w3f/General-Grants-Program/grants/speculative/cpp_api.md

 These details will be shared privately via our Google Form.

 ## Team's experience
 Our team memebers each have more then 15 years of IT experience in managing projects and writing software for product companies and large enterprises alike.
-We created the Blockchain practice in 2016 and have done dozens of projects for clients accross the globe on variety of blochchains, but mostly on Ethereum.
+We created the Blockchain practice in 2016 and have done dozens of projects for clients accross the globe on variety of blochchains, mostly on Ethereum.

 ## Team Code Repos
 * https://github.com/gregzaitsev/platform-contracts